-Figuring out whether your child is getting enough sleep during a 24-hour period can be stressful.
-Every child is different and if my kid sleeps less than someone else’s kid I feel panicky, worrying about their mental and physical development.
-There is no exact formula for sleep patterns, but there are some guidelines used to determine what is considered “normal” for each stage and age.
+Figuring out whether your child is getting enough sleep can be stressful.
+Every child is different, and if my kid sleeps less than someone else’s kid, I feel panicky, worrying about their mental and physical development.
+There is no exact formula for sleep patterns, but some guidelines are used to determine what is considered “normal” for each stage and age.

-Newborns and Infants need the most amount of sleep, obviously.
-For the first few weeks they sleep pretty consistently throughout the day.
-Newborns should be taking 3-5 naps a day and 8-9 hours of night time sleep, 16-18 hours a day.
-Naps will be several hours long and then the baby will be awake generally 20-40 mins between naps.
+Newborns and Infants need the most amount of sleep.
+For the first few weeks, they sleep pretty consistently throughout the day.
+Newborns should be taking 3-5 naps a day and 8-9 hours of nighttime sleep.
+Naps will be several hours long, and then the baby will be awake generally 20-40 mins between naps.

-Two to four month olds should be taking 3-4 naps a day and having 9-10 hours of night time sleep.
-This totals 14-16 of sleeping hours per 24 hours.
+Two to four-month-olds should be taking 3-4 naps a day and having 9-10 hours of nighttime sleep.
+This totals 14-16 sleeping hours per 24 hours.

-Four to six month old babies will generally go through a leap here and be awake a lot more during the day and hopefully transitioning into much longer stretches at night, some even able to go all through the night without waking.
+Four to six-month-old babies will generally go through a leap here and be awake a lot more during the day.
+Hopefully, they will be transitioning into much longer sleep stretches at night, some even able to go all through the night without waking.
 Babies will nap 2-3 times a day and can sleep 10 hours at night.
-15 hours is recommended for 4-12 month old babies but its more common to get about 12 hours out of them a day.
+15 hours is recommended for 4-12-month-old babies, but it is more common to get about 12 hours out of them a day.

-Six to nine months of age will probably be in their sleeping routine now, no more day and night confusion and in a more predictable sleep pattern throughout the day, 2-3 naps with a solid night time routine.
-Six to nine month babies can sleep for 14 hours in a 24 hour period.
+Children six to nine months of age will probably be in their sleeping routine now.
+There should be no more day and night confusion.
+They should be in a more predictable sleep pattern throughout the day, with about 2-3 naps and a solid nighttime routine.
+Six to nine-month babies can sleep for 14 hours in a 24-hour period.

-Right around this time I know my kids did another transition to two expected naps a day and then would sleep 12 hours at night.
+Right around 9-12 months, I know my kids did another transition to two expected naps a day and then would sleep 12 hours at night.
 Their diet will also change around this time to more table food.
-Some moms have found this transition to table food to be helpful for their night time sleep because they seemed to be more satisfied at night.
+Some moms have found this transition to solids to help their nighttime sleep because they seemed to be more satisfied at night.

-You may notice around this age your little one will start fighting one of their naps or not being tired when it is nap time, this is when they will transition from two naps to one during the day and sleeping 12 hours at night.
+You may notice around 12-18 months, your little one will start fighting one of their naps or not being tired when it is nap time.
+This is when they will transition from two to one nap during the day and sleeping 12 hours at night.

-Children this age will drop their day time sleep.
-So you might get one nap out of them but day to day it might be unpredictable.
-3-5 year olds should be having 10-11 hours of nighttime sleep a day.
+Children this age will drop their daytime naps.
+So you might get one nap out of them, but day-to-day, it might be unpredictable.
+3-5-year-olds should be having 10-11 hours of nighttime sleep a day.

 Tips for Making Sure Your Child is Getting Enough Sleep

 1. Make sufficient sleep a priority.
-It is hard, especially for single and working parents, to get the right amount of sleep for ourselves as parents and too often that can bleed into our children’s lives.
-Set a good example and take care of your sleep habits just as much your child’s, it will significantly improve your child’s view of the importance of sleep.
+It is hard, especially for single and working parents, to get the right amount of sleep for ourselves as parents.
+Too often, that can bleed into our children’s lives.
+Set a good example and take care of your sleep habits just as much as your child’s.
+It will significantly improve your child’s view of the importance of sleep.

 3. Keep to a regular daily routine.
-When kids are in a daycare they stay on a pretty tight daily schedule of playtime, snack time, meal time, and nap time.
-When you are at home it is important to stick to a routine as well so your child is comfortable, and will learn to anticipate bedtime and nap times.
+When kids are in a daycare, they stay on a pretty tight daily playtime schedule, snack time, mealtime, and nap time.
+When you are at home, it is important to stick to a routine so your child is comfortable and will learn to anticipate bedtime and nap times.

 4. Stay active during the daytime.
 It is hard to be ready to go to sleep when you aren’t tired.
-I know that’s true for me, and toddlers even more so.
-Plan activities during the day that allow your child to use up that energy so when they head to bed they are tired.
+I know that’s true for me and toddlers, even more so.
+Plan activities during the day that allow your child to use up that energy so they are tired when they head to bed.

 5. Monitor screen time before bed.
-AAP recommends shutting off all screens 1 hour before bedtime.
+AAP recommends shutting off all screens 30 minutes before bedtime.1

 7. Stay aware of sleep problems.
 Sleep apnea, insomnia, restless sleep, fighting sleep, and lack of attentiveness during the day are signs of sleep problems.